By James Eliot, Markets & Finance Editor

 The integration of Kalman filters into pairs-trading strategies is yielding a staggering 30% increase in profit margins, according to the Journal of Financial Economics.
 This statistic alone signals a fundamental shift not just in the tools available to institutional investors, but in the very fabric of financial strategy as we know it.

 While many analysts ardently discuss the future dominated by high-frequency trading (HFT) and sophisticated AI algorithms, the resurgence of pairs-trading is proof that classic strategies are far from obsolete.
 As institutional investors pivot back to these reliable methods in the face of rising market volatility, the practical implications for retail investors and traders cannot be understated.
+To better understand these changes, one can explore deeper insights into investment methodologies like those found in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 What Is Pairs-Trading?